The council's constitution

 Changes to the constitution

-At the extraordinary meeting held on 30 October 2013, the council adopted further amendments to part three of the constitution relating to interim arrangements in relation to the discharge of those of the council's statutory, proper officer and non-executive functions currently delegated to the post of chief executive.
+At the meeting held on 30 October 2013, the council approved and adopted interim arrangements in relation to the discharge of the council's statutory, proper officer and non-executive functions currently delegated to the post of Chief Executive.

-- Salford City Council constitution (Microsoft Word format, 1.1mb)
+- Salford City Council former constitution (Microsoft Word format, 1.1mb)

-- Salford City Council contractual standing orders (Microsoft Word format, 139kb)
+- Salford City Council interim arrangements (Microsoft Word format, 113kb)

 If you are unable to view documents of these types, our downloads page provides links to viewing software.